aelder202/E-Guard/README.md

-# KeylogDetector
+# E-Guard - Keylogg Detector
-Alerts user to potentially malicious programs attempting to communicate to popular e-mail servers.
+E-Guard is a keylogg detection application which alerts users to applications attempting to send out information through popular SMTP servers.

 ## How It Works

+### Windows

+### Linux

 ## SMTP servers monitored by Keylogg Detector